aryanrathore1012/fake_news_recognizer/README.md

 ![image](https://user-images.githubusercontent.com/91218998/225028257-be9de10d-7535-4574-948f-b5ec88145d50.png)

-# Limitations:-
+# ⛔ Limitations

 * the upgraded model of the project may throw an error sometimes related to number of features. if you know know a fix please let me know

-# future upgrades for the project:-
+# 🔜 future upgrades for the project

 * the feature error can be fixed for all machines
 * the dataset only had news related to US and the west. if possible the model can be trained on indian news articles to predict if they are correct or not

-# credits and contact info:-
+# 👨‍🦱 credits and contact info

 * made by Aryan Rathore
 * LinkedIn : https://www.linkedin.com/in/aryan-rathore-b15459215/
 * email: aryanrathore13572002@gmail.com, aryan.rathore2021@vitbhopal.ac.in

 # ----------------------------------------------------------------